 - 1 block firm or extra firm tofu – about 1 pound, some containers weigh a little less

 - 1/2 teaspoon black salt or kala namak – or regular kosher salt, to taste

 - 1/4 cup sliced green olives stuffed with pimentos

 - Add the potatoes to a stockpot and cover with water.
 Bring to a boil, then turn to low and simmer for about 10 minutes, or until you can pierce the potato easily with a fork.

 - Drain, rinse with cool water and set aside until cool.

-- Make the tofu salad: Combine the drained tofu, mayo, mustard and salt in a bowl.
+- Combine the drained tofu, mayo, mustard and salt in a bowl.
 Mash the tofu and mix well.

 - Cut the cooled potatoes in half lengthwise.
 Scoop out circular holes using a melon baller or small spoon.
 Spoon some tofu salad into each hole and top with a pimento-stuffed olive slice.